rithythul/ideabook/presentation-outlines/koompi-products-info-dec-may2020.md

 4. KOOMPI Academy is a service platform that host curated learning contents from the web and make easily accessible in one platform.
 The earning materials are a hand-picked collection of the best teaching and learning presentations gathered from the internet and organized into structured lesson plans.

-5. KOOMPI Educators a team of passionate technical supporters that stand-by at schools to help and transfer knowledge from KOOMPI to teachers and students to take advantage of the digital age.
+5. KOOMPI Educators is a team of passionate technical supporters that stand-by at school labs to help guide and transfer knowledge from KOOMPI to teachers and students to take advantage of the digital tools and services.

-### Birth of KOOMPI
+### KOOMPI Initiatives

+KOOMPI One-School-One-Lab

+KOOMPI One-Student-One-Notebook

 ### Timing --> Why now?
+Internet has leveling the global playing field through information.
+Though so far, only those who have access to computer could take advantage of the internet and joined the club.
+This was only possible for develop nations or community, in the last 20-30 years.

+Smartphone is great at delivering information to far distant, but hard for potential engineers and innovators to take information they recieved make sense of it, recreate and innovate further.
+Both of internet infrastructure are powered by Open Source and Linux.

+On the other hand, notebook computer has become much more affordable thanks to the abundance of hardwares

 ### Traction